 Cycling the C2C 17 years on

-Lesley Williams reflects on her second time cycling the Sea to Sea (C2C) cycle route from Whitehaven on the west coast of Cumbria to Tynemouth on the north-east coast near Newcastle and Sunderland.
+Lesley Williams reflects on her second time cycling the Coast to Coast (C2C) cycle route from Whitehaven on the west coast of Cumbria to Tynemouth on the north-east coast near Newcastle and Sunderland.
 Read on, and then watch the video...

-Opened in 1994, the Sea to Sea (C2C) cycle route runs west to east across northern England from Whitehaven to Tynemouth, crossing some spectacular and remote landscapes.
-Now 21 years old it has become Britain’s most popular long-distance cycle route, as it makes its way along minor roads, disused railway lines, off-road tracks and dedicated cycle paths.
+Opened in 1994, the Coast to Coast cycle route runs west to east across northern England from Whitehaven to Tynemouth, crossing some spectacular and remote landscapes.
+Now it has become a popular long-distance cycle route, as it makes its way along minor roads, disused railway lines, off-road tracks and dedicated cycle paths.

 I had occasionally talked about repeating the trip, and an opportunity presented itself in early September, this time with husband Jonathan.
 I was keen to see how the route, and the infrastructure, had changed over the intervening years, and so, with minimal luggage, we boarded the tiny train from Carlisle, bound for Whitehaven, on Cumbria’s remote west coast.

 Finding the start of the route in Whitehaven harbour is easy enough, but navigating through numerous backstreets and a couple of housing estates requires care and concentration, the blue waymarkers often taking you in rather unlikely directions.
 But it all seemed fairly familiar, and we were soon speeding along the disused railway line that once served the mining towns of west Cumbria, as the gradient steadily rose towards Cleator Moor and beyond.
 We had left Whitehaven in sunshine late in the afternoon, and our first stopover was at Loweswater, just to the northwest of Crummock Water, one of the Lake District’s beautiful lakes.